HOLLYWOOD GLAMOUR WEDDING

 I absolutely loved every minute and it’s hard to pick a favourite.
 I loved coming down the aisle and seeing the faces of all my friends and family.
 I loved the confetti throw.
 I loved the speeches and the food and the gin bar ….
 And we carried on all night, even heading to Soho to sing karaoke until the early hours.

-What advice would you give to brides who are planing their wedding?
+What advice would you give to brides who are planning their wedding?

 - Helen -